Blackwing (character)

 Blackwing is the name of two supervillains and one hero appearing in American comic books published by Marvel Comics.
+The first version is Silvermane's son Joseph Manfredi.
+The second version is a member of Joseph Manfredi's Heavy Mettle.
+The third version is a codename for Barnell Bohusk.

 A 1940s version of Joseph Manfredi appeared in the second season of the Marvel Cinematic Universe television series Agent Carter, portrayed by Ken Marino.

 Publication history

 The first Blackwing appeared in Daredevil #118 and was created by Gerry Conway and Don Heck.

 Fictional character biography

 Joseph Manfredi

-Joseph Manfredi was born in Orlando, Florida, and is the son of the crime lord Silvermane.
+Joseph Manfredi was born in Orlando, Florida and is the son of the crime lord Silvermane.
 When he debuted, he was a costumed animal trainer for the Ringmaster's Circus of Crime.
 While as a member of that group, he battled with Daredevil and escaped.

 Blackwing worked as an agent for Silvermane's HYDRA (serving as the Air Action Division Leader) when his father was leader.
 He participated in the capture of Foggy Nelson.
 Blackwing battled Daredevil, Black Widow, Nick Fury, and S.H.I.E.L.D. and was once again defeated by Daredevil.

 Blackwing later teamed up with Jack O'Lantern to stake out his father's house when the Red Skull took the control of the base, turning the dilapidated mansion into his so-called Skull House.
 The duo searched Skullhouse and battled Captain America during this event.
 Blackwing and Jack O'Lantern were recruited by Mother Night to join the Skeleton Crew after the Red Skull was impressed with their abilities.
 Blackwing, Jack O'Lantern, and Cutthroat fought Crossbones and Diamondback before they joined the Skeleton Crew.
 Blackwing captured Diamondback, and then battled Diamondback as she escaped.
 He and the rest of the Skeleton Crew were defeated by Captain America, Diamondback, and Falcon.
 He was defeated in combat by Falcon, and taken to the Vault.

 The second Crimson Cowl recruited Blackwing to join her incarnation of the Masters of Evil.
 He was defeated alongside them.

 After that last defeat, Joseph abandoned the Blackwing identity and became a crime lord creating his own private villains in Heavy Mettle.
 He ordered Firestrike to bring him the battle suit of New Warriors member Turbo in hopes of proving himself to his father and the other crime bosses of New York.
 The New Warriors defeated Joseph's group and Firestrike is currently in the Witness Protection Program in exchange for his testimony against Joseph Manfredi.